-Taking the time to apply the sauce to the chicken at 5 minute intervals results in a deliciously sticky, glazed exterior that makes me want to lick my fingers just thinking about it.
+Taking the time to apply the sauce to the chicken at 5-minute intervals results in a deliciously sticky, glazed exterior that makes me want to lick my fingers just thinking about it.

 They deliver healthy 100% grass-fed beef, organic chicken, and heritage breed pork directly to your door.
-Most people setup monthly deliveries but you can also do every other month or every 3 months.
-Each box comes with about 8.5 lbs of meat and the price works out to less than $6.50/meal (at a 5 – 8oz portion size).
+Most people setup monthly deliveries but you can also do every other month or every three months.
+Each box comes with about 8.5 lbs of meat, and the price works out to less than $6.50/meal (at a 5 – 8oz portion size).

-- 4, bone-in Chicken Breast Halves
+- 4 bone-in Chicken Breast Halves

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 1 1/2 tsp smoked paprika
+- 1 1/2 teaspoons smoked paprika

-- 2 tbsp fresh lemon juice
+- 2 tablespoons fresh lemon juice

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

-- 1/2-3/4 tsp kosher salt
+- 1/2-3/4 teaspoon kosher salt

 - pepper to taste

-- 1 C favorite prepared BBQ sauce
+- 1 cup favorite prepared BBQ sauce

-- Remove skin from chicken breast halves and place in a large ziplock bag.
+Remove skin from chicken breast halves and place in a large ziplock bag.

-- Combine olive oil, smoked paprika, lemon juice, and garlic in a small bowl and pour over chicken.
+Combine olive oil, smoked paprika, lemon juice, and garlic in a small bowl and pour over chicken.

-- Let chicken marinade for at least an hour, up to 24 in the fridge.
+Let chicken marinade for at least an hour, up to 24 in the fridge.

-- Preheat oven to 350 degrees
+Preheat oven to 350 degrees

-- Remove chicken from bag and place on a baking sheet.
+Remove chicken from bag and place on a baking sheet.
 Season with salt and pepper.

-- Bake for 20 minutes and brush a layer of BBQ sauce on the chicken.
+Bake for 20 minutes and brush a layer of BBQ sauce on the chicken.
 Return to the oven and repeat brushing with BBQ sauce every 5 minutes until the chicken is cooked through, about 15 to 20 minutes longer.
 Chicken is done when it reaches an internal temperature of 165 degrees F when read with a thermometer inserted into the thickest part of the breast.